flatironinstitute/figpack/docs/show_function.md

 - `FIGPACK_OPEN_IN_BROWSER`: Set to "1" to automatically open figures in browser.
 This should not be set in CI environments or headless servers.

 - `FIGPACK_API_KEY`: Required for non-ephemeral figure uploads.
 This key authenticates your uploads to the figpack servers.
 Not required for ephemeral figures in cloud environments.

+- `FIGPACK_REMOTE_ENV`: Set to "1" to indicate running in a remote/cloud environment (like Colab or JupyterHub).
+This forces `ephemeral=True` when uploading, when upload is not explicitly set.
+Set to "0" to indicate a local environment, which forces `ephemeral=False`.

 - `FIGPACK_DEV`: Set to "1" to enable development mode.
 This changes several behaviors to be more suitable for local development, like using fixed ports and disabling uploads.